 - the UE is capable of inter-frequency RSTD measurements for OTDOA [24], and

+- either the measurement gap pattern ID # 0 specified in Clause 8.1.2.1 is used or the UE supports capability of conducting inter-frequency measurements without gaps, and

+- the UE is not configured with inter-RAT measurement on an NR carrier.

+All inter-frequency RSTD measurement requirements specified in Sections 8.7.15.1-8.7.15.4 shall apply, provided that

+- the UE is capable of inter-frequency RSTD measurements for OTDOA [24], and

+- either the measurement gap pattern ID # 0 specified in Clause 8.1.2.1 is used or the UE supports capability of conducting inter-frequency measurements without gaps, and

+- the UE is configured with inter-RAT measurement on one or more NR carriers.

-- either the measurement gap pattern ID # 0 specified in Clause 8.1.2.1 is used or the UE supports capability of conducting inter-frequency measurements without gaps.All inter-frequency RSTD measurement requirements specified in Sections 8.1.2.6.1-8.1.2.6.4 shall apply without DRX as well as for any DRX or eDRX_CONN cycles specified in TS 36.331 [2].
+All inter-frequency RSTD measurement requirements specified in Sections 8.1.2.6.1-8.1.2.6.4 shall apply without DRX as well as for any DRX or eDRX_CONN cycles specified in TS 36.331 [2].

 The UE capable of SRS carrier based switching when configured to perform SRS transmission and/or RACH transmission over one or more SCells without PUSCH shall meet the requirements defined in Section 8.1.2.6 provided the following condition is met: